rallawy/french-paintings-human-detection/README.md

 ## Conclusion and Future works:

 The model needs some minor improvements.
 It has issues detecting smaller objects, perhaps this can be fixed by resizing the images to make them bigger (1080 by 1080 for example).
-Currently I was not able to taste this because of lack of computational power.
+Currently I was not able to test this because of lack of computational power.